Rank One Hilbert Geometries: Rank one Hilbert geometries: Generalization, Examples and Non-examples

-Now we prove the claim.
-By \cite[Theorem 1.15]{DGK2017}, word hyperbolicity of $\G$ is equivalent to the property that $\partiali \convcore$ does not contain any non-trivial line segments.
-Then there are no half triangles in $\partiali \convcore$ and any infinite-order element $\g$ has an axis \cite[Corollary 7.4]{DGK2017}.
-Thus every such $\g$ is a convex co-compact rank-one isometry and the claim follows.
+Suppose $\G \leq \Aut(\Om)$ is a convex co-compact group that is word hyperbolic.
+We claim that: \emph{$\G$ is a rank one convex co-compact group}.
+Indeed, \cite[Theorem 1.15]{DGK2017} implies that word hyperbolicity of $\G$ is equivalent to the property that $\partiali \convcore$ does not contain any non-trivial projective line segments.
+Then there are no half triangles in $\convcore$.
+Moreover, any infinite-order element $\g$ has an axis \cite[Corollary 7.4]{DGK2017}.
+Thus every such $\g$ is a convex co-compact rank one isometry and the claim follows.